 Point One – Effective disclosure

 This submission seeks to make two main points.

-The first point is that Australian consumers should be informed, before they take out new mortgages, business overdrafts or credit cards, where the money will actually come from.
+The first point is that Australian consumers should be informed, before they take out new home loan, business overdraft or credit card, where the money will come from.